Oral sex and herpes: A triple header

 Dear Need Info, Desperate, and Safe, but curious,

-Kudos to all of you for looking out for your health and health of your partners.
-Unfortunately, herpes is a frustrating infection; essentially, if one partner has genital herpes, the other partner is at risk of contracting herpes, whether or not sores are present.
-This is true whether you're having oral, vaginal, or anal sex.
-It's up to you and your partner to decide what level of risk you are comfortable with.
+Kudos to all of you for looking out for your health and that of your partners.
+Unfortunately, herpes infections can affect all partners involved; if one partner has genital herpes, the other partner is at risk of contracting herpes, whether or not sores are present.
+It's up to you and your partner to decide what level of risk you're both comfortable with.
 When sores are visible, the risk of transmission through sex and skin-to-skin contact (around the area with sores) is highest.
-When no sores are visible, the risks are less certain, but there is a possibility of the herpes virus being present on the surface of the skin even without causing a sore — this is called viral, or asymptomatic, shedding (read What is viral shedding? for more information).
-Viral shedding can occur at anytime and usually occurs near where active herpes sores appear.
+When no sores are visible, the risks are less certain, but there is a possibility of the herpes virus being present on the surface of the skin even without causing a sore—this is called viral, or asymptomatic, shedding (read Shedding light on viral shedding for more information).
+Viral shedding can occur at any time (usually near where active herpes sores appear) and can lead to transmission of the virus.

 One piece of good news is that people who have herpes can choose to take medication as "suppressive" therapy.
-Taking herpes medications (typically valacyclovir) can help reduce the frequency of outbreaks and help reduce the number of viral shedding days throughout the year.
-In fact, the Centers for Disease Control (CDC) recommends suppressive therapy for people with herpes, to help prevent transmission to partners.
-You can speak with your health care provider to discuss this possibility; the downside to suppressive therapy is that it can be expensive.
+Taking herpes medications (i.e., valacyclovir) can help reduce the frequency and intensity of outbreaks and help to reduce the number of viral shedding days throughout the year.
+Although suppressive therapy is more commonly used for the treatment of genital herpes, it can be used for oral herpes cases as well.
+You can speak with your health care provider to discuss this possibility; the downside to suppressive therapy is that it can be expensive and must be taken every day.

-Another thing to consider is whether or not your concerns are in the context of a committed relationship.
+Another consideration is whether your concerns are in the context of a committed relationship.
 If the person with herpes is someone with whom you would like to, or plan to, have a long-term partnership, then you may be more willing to take and accept risk.
-If you're not sure, you may choose to practice safer sex and/or avoid certain types of contact.
-The American Sexual Health Association's Herpes Resource Center, which has information about herpes support groups that may be especially useful in helping people with and without herpes determine how to have sex comfortably and safely.
+If you're not sure, you may choose to practice safer sex or avoid certain types of contact.
+The American Sexual Health Association has information about herpes support groups that may help you determine how to have sex comfortably and safely.

 Originally published Nov 07, 1997